Getting a graduate job in IT and technology: the basics

 Most other large IT organisations that recruit graduates have ‘open’ or 'ongoing' recruitment cycles with no fixed application deadline.
 However, they start making offers as soon as they find suitable candidates.
 If you leave applying too late they may have filled all their vacancies.

-Information technology is a competitive area, but the industry is still fearful of skills shortages in the future, particulary if fewer students chose to study computer science and relevant technology subjects at degree level.
-Despite the current economic downturn, graduate vacancies in IT are holding up and are there for people with the right technology skills, which include C++, C#, MySQL, Java, Linux/Unix, .NET, Perl, PHP, Ajax...
+IT and technology is a competitive area, but the industry is still fearful of skills shortages in the future, particulary if fewer students chose to study computer science and relevant technology subjects at degree level.
+There is uncertainty about how Brexit will affect all sectors but, for the time being, vacancies in IT are holding up and are there for people with the right technology skills, often including programming languages.

 Follow us on Twitter @TjobsEng_Tech.